 - Blue Ridge Mountain Electric Membership Corporation is offering free children’s Eye Spy Energy Kits that include activity sheets, games, and stickers.
 You can order yours here.

 - The Still Place is offering virtual mini-retreats for the public to enjoy.
 Visit this link to watch.

 - For additional resources on community, individual, or business resources, visit the USDA Federal Resource Guide for Rural Communities here.

-- Pisgah Legal Services is offering advice on how to avoid eviction.
+- Pisgah Legal Services has a listing of COVID-19 resources.
 To learn more, click here.

 - You can now view COVID-19 information based on zip code.
 To learn more, visit this link.

 - The COVID Mobilize app is providing businesses the ability to give support to local non-profits, health professionals, and governments.
 To learn more, click here.

 - Cherokee County residents and EBCI of Graham or Cherokee counties are eligible for COVID-19 relief funds through the United Methodist Ministries Network.
 Those interested can receive funds for past bills due if they can prove residence and income loss since March 2020.
 For more information, call 828-361-9367.

 - North Carolina has created the nation’s first statewide technology platform, NCCARE360 to coordinate whole-person care.
 This care will unite traditional healthcare settings and organizations with other non-medical drivers of health, such as food, housing, transportation, employment, and interpersonal safety.
 Those in North Carolina can search more than 10,000 local services and access resources.
 For more information, call 2-1-1 or visit this link.

 - The Cherokee County Health Department can be reached at 828-837-7486, Erlanger Western Carolina Hospital at 828-837-8161, and N.C.
 Department of Health & Human Services at 866-462-3821.